SUBJECT: VITPILEN_401_POST_CRASH_ANALYSIS

 0.1 THE CRASH

-6 months and 6700 miles into my journey of motorcycling riding, it happened.
+6 months and 6700 miles into my journey of motorcycle riding, it happened.
 I've had a few near death experiences before, and in almost all of them, time seemed to slow to a near freeze.
 I would see multiple escape routes, plan my course, and act just in time.
 This time was not that way.
 I'm up riding, and a millisecond later I'm pitched over the bike, sliding and then rolling across the asphalt.

 I picked up 3 broken fingers on my right (dominant) hand which required surgery and pins.
 Currently, I can move these fingers a few mm in either direction, and it's unclear how much movement I'll get back.
 As a lifelong guitar-player, builder and daily computer/CAD user, it'd be disingenuous to say it's not at least a tiny bit devastating.
 But alas, I am alive(with a working left hand) living in the greatest period in history for builders.
 The show must go on!